ideabrian/nft-mix/README.md

 > Looking for help fixing this!

-Currently, the advanced collectibles contract has an issue with ERC721 and the Chainlink contracts, so they have be verified manually.
+Currently, the advanced collectibles contract has an issue with ERC721 and the Chainlink contracts, so they have to be verified manually.
 However, the simple contract can be verified if you just set your `ETHERSCAN_TOKEN`.

 ### Misc
 There are some helpful scripts in `helpful_scripts.py`.